IanWold/ianwold.github.io/Site/now.md

 **Researching** distributed systems architectures.
 Distributed systems are hard.

-**Collecting** evidence against [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
-I had been brushing up on classic design patterns for this month's book club, but that sent me down an ORM rabbit hole, so I'm focusing on that instead.
-I'm not a fan of ORMs, particularly in the case of .NET where a simple wrapper around ADO produces faster code that's easier to maintain and conforms better to a system's requriements.
-What about other languages?
-Are ORMs universally bad?
-Are they good in cases other than rapid prototyping?
+**Reconsiering** some of the classic design principles - SOLID, ACID, and the like.
+Are they still relevant (answer: probably) and in what ways?
+How has our perception and use of them changed over time?
+This was going to be my book club topic last month, but I got distracted by ORMs.
 If you've got any thoughts on this, you should [contact me](https://ian.wold.guru/connect.html), and if you want to see what I come up with then you should [subscribe to my book club](https://buttondown.email/ianwold)!

 **Practicing** my skills in pool and billiards.
 [Snooker](https://en.wikipedia.org/wiki/Snooker) is my favorite sport, and while I don't have easy access to a table in Minneapolis, I can practice other cue sports.

-**Celebrating** that my church _unanimously_ called a new senior minister!
-I think that's a big deal and I'm looking forward to seeing what that brings in future!

 **Wondering** what else I could include on this page and how I might keep it up-to-date.